 Abilities needed for this Build are Dexterity (since we’re going to focus on Bow combat), and Constitution for HP and to help with Concentration.
 Wisdom is also needed to make good use of some offensive Spells, so you’ll want to invest here.
 Your Abilities should look something like this: STR 10, DEX 16, CON 14, INT 8, WIS 16, CHA 10.

 Which Favored Enemy you take is not particularly important for this Build, but I’ll just give you some suggestions here.
 If you plan to use Ensnaring Strike then you’ll want to take Bounty Hunter to make it harder to escape.
+What happens here is while you and your allies gain an Advantage on Attack Rolls against the target, they incur a Disadvantage on the same rolls as well as their Dexterity Saving Throws.
+As such, they are not going to be as effective in combat, nor will it be simple for them to escape the situation.
 If not take Sanctified Stalker.
 True Strike just isn’t as good as it sounds, and you don’t need Heavy Armor with such a large investment into Dexterity.

 When it comes to the passives here I suggest either Beast Tamer, if you plan to use Astarion in your party, or Urban Tracker if you don’t wish to use him.
 Beast Tamer will let you summon a familiar that can assist you in combat, and Urban Tracker will give your Proficiency with Thieves Tools, which helps to Lockpick more efficiently.